markcocker/influxdb-query-to-entity/README.md

-# influxdb-query-to-sensor
+# influxdb-query-to-entity

-Python script to query an InfluxDB database and create a Home Assistant sensor with the results in the sensor's attributes as `key: value` pairs.
+Python script to query an InfluxDB database and create a Home Assistant entity with the results in the entity's attributes as `key: value` pairs.

 ## Installation